Three Days in Musandam: Oman's Most Remote Peninsula

 ~$711

-Musandam won't blow you away with luxury or convenience.
-It's rough around the edges, the restaurant scene is nonexistent, and the WiFi is spotty at best.
-But if what you want is genuine remoteness, legitimate natural beauty, and the kind of quiet that makes your ears ring — it delivers in a way that nowhere else in the Gulf can.
+Musandam won't win you over with luxury or convenience.
+It's rough around the edges, the restaurant scene is close to nonexistent, and the WiFi is spotty at best.
+But if what you want is genuine remoteness, legitimate natural beauty, and the kind of quiet that makes your ears ring — it delivers in a way nowhere else in the Gulf can.